adspect/adspect/integration.md

 If your site is written in pure HTML, then you may safely change the extension of your file from `.html` to `.php` before adding our line of code to it.

-If you added the code into your white page, then leave the White Page field empty in the stream settings.
-Empty field means "no action", i.e. Adspect will not take any action, leaving the visitor on their current page which is the white page.
-Likewise, if you added the code into your money page, then leave the Money Page field of your stream empty.

 Once set up, you then simply direct traffic to the page you added the code into.

+If you added the code into your white page, then specify "No action" for a safe page action in stream settings.
+Adspect will not take any action, leaving the visitor on their current page which is the white page.
+Likewise, if you added the code into your money page, then specify "No action" for your money page in settings.

 ### WordPress and Other CMS